 Some patients will be asked to come to the hospital days or weeks before their surgery to visit our PEAC (Pre-operative Evaluation and Assessment Clinic).
 These patients include all total knee and total hip replacement patients, many spine surgery patients and any other person who's surgeon wants them seen for an evaluation.

-On the day of your surgery you will meet the anesthesia team.
-Either an anesthesiologist alone or an anesthesiologist working with a CRNA, (Certified Registered Nurse Anesthetist).
+On the day of your surgery you will meet the anesthesia team, composed of either an anesthesiologist alone or an anesthesiologist working with a CRNA, (Certified Registered Nurse Anesthetist).
 We will review your medical history and examine you.
 We will discuss your anesthesia options specific to your procedure.
 We will ask you to sign permission for the anesthesia you agreed to.

 Immediately prior to going to the operating room, we conduct a safety check.
 Your surgeon, the Operating Room nurse and the anesthesia team all gather with you and review the plan each of us has for you to keep you safe.

 During your procedure your vital functions of breathing and circulation will be closely monitored.
 We are constantly evaluating the need for more or less anesthesia, and planning for the end of your procedure when we wake you up.
 Pain medicine and anti-nausea medicine is always given when needed, prior to you waking.

 Most people will not remember waking from anesthesia, but may be talking when they arrive in the recovery room.